 While true culture lovers may raise an eyebrow at some of the exhibits on offer at this ‘Odditorium’ on Blackpool Pleasure Beach, Ripley’s Believe It Or Not! is great fun.
 Like a museum with no boring bits, there are moving floors, mind-blowing optical illusions and even a thrilling ride at the end.
 But it is educational too (honest!).
 There are eight themed galleries full of interesting exhibits, such as a two-headed calf and the world’s smallest car.
 Just be careful if you’re a woman of child-bearing age - the African fertility statue has caused over a thousand confirmed pregnancies.

-If the weather’s nice, grab a takeaway coffee and a croissant and take a morning stroll to Blackpool’s South Shore where you’ll find an impressive collection of huge art installations set on 2km of sea defences.
+If the weather’s nice, grab a coffee and croissant and take a morning stroll to Blackpool’s South Shore where you’ll find an impressive collection of huge art installations set on 2km of sea defences.
 The works are by both established and up and coming artists and each portray a different aspect of the town’s character.
-All the works are impressive thanks to their huge scale alone, but one of the best known is a 4.5 tonne, rotating mirrorball designed by Michael Trainor.
-It’s stunning, but really comes into its own when the lights from the Illuminations turn it into a funky light show.
+All the works are impressive thanks to their huge scale, but one of the best known is a 4.5 tonne, rotating mirrorball designed by Michael Trainor.
+It really comes into its own when the lights from the Illuminations turn it into a funky light show.

 Blackpool’s huge range of year-round tourist attractions turn the town into a magnet for both young and old.
 The town does them so well - theme parks with some of the best rides in the world, incredible water parks, a zoo and not to mention a certain tower with stunning views across the North West.
 Find out more about what makes Blackpool Britain’s most popular holiday destination here.